 A household is anyone living at the same address who share income and household expenses.

-A one-per-household worksheet must be completed any time more than one subscriber at a single residential address receives Lifeline-supported service, or when a new customer applies for service at an address where there is already a customer receiving a Lifeline benefit.
+A Household Worksheet must be completed any time more than one subscriber at a single residential address receives Lifeline-supported service, or when a new consumer applies for service at an address where there is already a subscriber receiving the Lifeline benefit.